Vyral/base-template/_posts/2020-03-09-want-to-get-paid-to-show-families-their-potential-dream-home.md

 <p style="text-align: center;"><em>Showing homes to clients only makes up about 5% of what an agent does, but you can make it 100%.</em></p>

-On the latest episode of my podcast with Van and Bonnie, I have exciting news to share: **The Misty SOLDwisch Home Selling Team is looking for showing agents to show houses for our team. &nbsp;**
+For the latest episode of my podcast with Van and Bonnie, I have exciting news to share: **The Misty SOLDwisch Home Selling Team is looking for showing agents to show houses for our team. &nbsp;**

 It’s no secret that I love real estate.
 There are so many different aspects of it, and we’re making a difference in people’s lives.
 Being in real estate also means you have to be good at many different things.
 It’s not just about showing a house—you have to do paperwork, handle inspections, etc.&nbsp;